radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 Step 2
 … -->
 1. With my editor of choice (such as VSCode) open the GitOps (Flux or ArgoCD) Source File
-1. Add installation of Radius as a Kubernetes cluster dependency for my desired Radius version.
+1. Add installation of Radius as a Kubernetes cluster dependency for my desired Radius version (committing a new version number in the repo triggers an upgrade of the Radius control plane).
    1. Similar the params in the Flux schema defined here: [Helm Charts | Flux (fluxcd.io)](https://fluxcd.io/flux/components/source/helmcharts/)
 1. Commit the change to the git repo to submit my change and track it for future reference.
 1. GitOps tool will detect this repo change and update the relevant Kubernetes clusters